spikeekips/mitum-doc/readthedocs/docs/contest/condition.rst

 Condition
 ============================================================

-``condition`` field can be defined in the top level of The config file.
+``condition`` field can be defined in the top-level of The config file.
 The sub fields can be defined with condition expressions.

 .. code-block:: yaml
    :linenos: